 One of the questions I often get is, “Why PA Doctor?”
 It’s kind of confusing, I’ll admit.
 But it piques peoples’ interest and invites further conversation.
 I’m not at all advocating for misrepresentation.
 Are Master’s-trained PAs doctors?
 No, but they do what a medical doctor does and will continue to be called ‘doctor’ by endearing patients.
 But what about a doctoral-trained PA?
 Is she a doctor?
 Absolutely.

 The word “doctor” is derived from a Latin word that meant teacher and was first given to clergy.
 As time went on, doctors became known as experts in their field, with terminal degrees, thus the best suited to teach others.
-I once had to explain to a coworker that their spouse, as an attorney, held a JD or Juris Doctorate.
-The Juris Doctorate is the terminal or highest available degree to those studying law.
+I once had to explain to a coworker that their spouse, as an attorney, held a JD or Juris Doctor.
+The Juris Doctor is the terminal or highest available degree to those studying law.

 The battle over who gets to use the title ‘doctor’ has a long and interesting history.
 I’m not sure at which point physicians began using the title, but in 19th century Britain it was common for medical practitioners to avoid the title doctor because it didn’t really mean anything professionally–anyone could call themselves a doctor.
 To avoid confusion with those without medical training, it became common to refer to physicians using their post-nominals: MD.
 Novel idea, right?